BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/setup/Target_Addresses.md

 {{< notice info Information>}}
 If you select a field assignment to a customer/vendor as the target address, this also influences the selection of the document layouts.
-For example, if you specify for sales invoices that the sales-to-customer is to be used for the for the search for target addresses, the settings of the document layouts of the corresponding customer will also be taken.
+For example, if you specify for sales invoices that the sales-to-customer is to be used for the search for target addresses, the settings of the document layouts of the corresponding customer will also be taken.
 By default, the invoice recipient is provided for this in Business Central.
 With **Connector 365 Addressee Control** you can override this behavior.
 {{< /notice >}}